 Oculentis, a multinational Pharmaceutical Company based in Germany, manufactures a variety of intraocular products designed to improve eye sight and treat eye disease.
 The Oculentis Intraocular lens is a permanent artificial lens created to replace a damaged or diseased lens – particularly where cataracts have developed.

-Oculentis lens’ recalled due to problems associated with opacification
+Oculentis lenses recalled due to opacification problems

 A number of patients have reported opacification (cloudiness in vision) resulting in blind patches and other sight disturbances since having their lenses replaced with an Oculentis lens.
 The opacification is said to result from a build-up of calcium deposits.